-In conversations with business owners post the referendum I have noticed a “we’re doomed” mentality creeping into the conversation.
+In conversations with business owners post Brexit I have noticed a “we’re doomed” attitude creeping into the conversation.

 My job as a coach is to challenge that.
 After all, at the time of writing, the markets have pretty much recovered, the pound is still weak, no one is really sure what will happen and the sky hasn’t fallen on our heads!